-In Part 1 of our Web Traffic Blueprint article series, we explained that the key to turning a website into an automated web traffic generation machine is to use an “expertly configured” WordPress website.
+In Part One of our Web Site Traffic Blueprint article series, we explained that the key to turning a site into an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress website is different than a professionally-configured WordPress website or blog.
-An expertly configured WordPress site is a site that is not only powered by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the tremendous power, ease-of-use and built-in functionality of WordPress and the way it can be integrated with various services, specifically in areas like SEO, external site syndication and analytics.
+As we also explained, an expertly configured WordPress site is different than a professionally-configured WordPress site.
+An expertly configured WordPress website is a web site that is not only built with the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the enormous power, ease-of-use and functionality of WordPress and how it integrates with various services, specifically in areas like SEO, external site notification and reporting.

-Once your WordPress site has been expertly configured and fully set up, all you need to do to bring traffic is publish great content on a regular basis to automatically drive more web traffic.
+Once your WordPress site has been fully set up and expertly configured, all you then need to do is add content on a regular basis to automatically drive more web traffic.

-As outlined in Part One of this article series, the components of the automated online traffic machine are as follows:
+As outlined in Part One of this article series, the components of this automated online traffic machine are as follows:

-In this article, we look at the “Setup” phase of the traffic automation process.
-The focus of this section is to help you understand the best way to start if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.
+In this article, we discuss the “Setup” phase of the traffic automation process.
+You will learn the best way to start if you don’t have a website yet, or if you already have an existing site that may or may not have been built using WordPress.

-If you don’t have a website yet, then it’s really quite simple … get a WordPress site!
+If you haven’t got a web presence yet, then it’s really quite simple … get a WordPress site!

-WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system on the planet.
-We provide loads of articles, tips, and tutorials on this site about the benefits and advantages of using WordPress to grow your business online.
+WordPress is the most powerful, flexible, cost-effective and easy-to-use content management system available.
+We provide many articles, tips, and tutorials on this site about the benefits and advantages of using WordPress to grow your business online.

-For example, to see just how popular WordPress is as a web publishing platform, see this article: WordPress: Usage And Popularity
+For example, to see just how popular WordPress is, see this article: WordPress: Usage And Popularity

-After making the choice to build your site with WordPress, the next step is to decide which WordPress platform you will run your web presence on.
+After choosing to build your web presence with WordPress, the next step is to choose which WordPress platform you will build your web presence on.

-This step is important because there are two types of WordPress platforms you can choose from …
+This step is very important as there are two types of WordPress platforms available …

 WordPress.org vs WordPress.com

-WordPress offers both a ”hosted” and a “self-hosted” option.
+WordPress offers a “self-hosted” and a “hosted” option.

-WordPress.org allows you to download the full-featured WordPress CMS application at no cost and self-host a WordPress site or blog under your own domain name.
+WordPress.org lets you download the full-featured WordPress software at no cost and host a WordPress site or blog under your own domain name.
 This is the “self-hosted” WordPress option.

-With the “hosted option”, WordPress will host your blog for free at WordPress.com.
-There are, however, a number of limitations to what you can and can’t do with your site when WordPress.com hosts it at no cost.
+In the “hosted option”, WordPress will host your blog for free at WordPress.com.
+There are, however, some limitations on what you can and can’t do with your site when it is hosted for free at WordPress.com.

-If you are planning to build a professional web presence and you want to set up the traffic system described here, then choose the “self-hosted” WordPress version.
-The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free site at WordPress.com.
-You have complete control over your web presence and avoid the limitations of the hosted option.
-Keep in mind that you can overcome the limitations of the free hosting options by upgrading to a paid option, but then why not start off with a WordPress site hosted on your domain and avoid the hassles of upgrading later?
+If you plan to build a professional web presence and you want to set up the traffic system described here, then you should choose the “self-hosted” WordPress version.
+The benefits of choosing the “self-hosted” option (WordPress.org) far outweigh those of hosting a free blog at WordPress.com.
+You can fully customize your web presence and avoid the limitations of the hosted option.
+Keep in mind that You can overcome the limitations of the free hosting options by upgrading to a paid option, but then why not start off by hosting a WordPress site on your domain and avoid the hassles of upgrading later?

-If you already have an existing web site, check first if your site has been built using WordPress.
+If you already have an existing web site, first, check if it has been built using WordPress.

-If you need help with this step, check this article: How To Check If A Site Was Built With WordPress
+If you need help with this step, check this article: How To Check If Your Site Is A WP Website

-If your web site is a WP website, move to the next step, and make sure that your site’s internal settings have been properly configured.
+If your blog runs on WP software, move to the next step, and make sure that your site’s internal settings have been properly configured.
 We cover this step in more detail in another tutorial.

 Take a look at the simple diagram below.
-It will help you decide where to set up a WordPress website on your domain …
+It will help you decide how to set up WordPress on your domain …

-(Use the above flowchart to decide how to set up a WordPress site on your domain)
+(Use this simple flowchart to choose where to set up WordPress on your domain)

 Basically, you have two choices:

-- Replace your existing site so that your main website is powered by WordPress, or
+- Replace your existing site so that your main website is built using WordPress, or

-- Keep your existing site and add a WordPress blog.
+- Keep your existing site and add a WordPress-powered blog.
 Your WordPress blog will then be used to drive traffic to your main web site.

-If you choose to keep your existing site and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires your own domain name and web hosting, but allows you to fully configure your blog’s settings and customize the design of your existing web site using a closely-matching theme.
+If you choose to keep your existing website and add a WordPress blog, make sure to use the self-hosted version of WordPress, which requires a domain name and web hosting, but allows you to fully configure your site’s settings and customize the design of your existing site using a closely-matching theme for WordPress.

-To use WordPress as your main site, install the platform in the “root” directory of your domain name (i.e. http://www.mydomainname.com).
+To use WordPress for your main website, install the software in the “root” directory of your domain name (i.e. www.mydomainname.com).

-If you have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subfolder whatever you like).
+If you already have a website, then you will want to install WordPress in a subdirectory of your domain, e.g. www.mydomainname.com/blog (you can name your subdirectory anything you like).

-If you have an existing site that you don’t want to delete or replace with a WordPress site, the other option you have is to set up your WordPress site or blog on an entirely different domain.
+If you have an existing site that you don’t want to delete or replace with a WordPress site, you can choose to set up your WordPress site or blog on an entirely different domain.

 - mydomainname.com – goes to your existing website

-- myotherdomain.com – goes to your WordPress blog
+- myotherdomain.com – goes to your WordPress site

 Once you have set up your WordPress site, the next step is to configure its internal settings.
-This step is addressed in the next article in the series.
+This step is explained in the next article in the WordPress Traffic Blueprint series.

-This tutorial is part of an tutorial series designed to help you learn how to grow your business online cost-effectively with a WordPress-driven website and proven online marketing strategies.
+This article is part of a comprehensive series of articles aimed at helping small business owners learn how to grow their business online inexpensively and drive traffic sustainably with a WordPress-driven website or blog and proven web marketing methods.